4rg0n/songs-of-syx-mod-example/doc/index.md

 ```

 By placing a file named `_IgnoreVanilla.txt` in a folder, the game will ignore the vanilla files and only load your mod files.
-With this it's possible to e.g. remove all vanilla races from the game and only load your own.
+With this, it's possible to e.g. remove all vanilla races from the game and only load your own.

 ```
 Mod Name